New Student Book Forum

 Each year, the book is thoughtfully and carefully selected by a committee of faculty and students and staff from a diverse range of disciplines and backgrounds and a unified dedication to humanistic studies.
 The composition of the committee supports strong cross disciplinary connections, and critical inquiry from multiple perspectives.

-The highlight of this experience is that the community of scholars comprising your entering class and the Faculty Ambassadors, participates in a discussion together with the author during New Student Orientation.
+The highlight of this experience is that the community of scholars comprising your entering class and faculty members, participate in discussions together in various ways during the academic year .
 This spirited engagement is an exemplar of Brandeis’ value of open engagement with important ideas, and a commitment to civility when the book is discussed.
-The kick-off to your academic experience at Brandeis, this book, and the forum experience provide as an introduction to the types of questions you will seek connection around throughout your tenure at Brandeis and beyond.
+The kick-off to your academic experience at Brandeis, this book, and the discussion experience provide as an introduction to the types of questions you will seek connection around throughout your tenure at Brandeis and beyond.

 "Tell Me How It Ends: An Essay in Forty Questions" - Valeria Luiselli